Pupils life and the school city in the 19th and 20th centuries

 Above all, Daniel Watermann's book sheds light on the fascinating lines of tension in which the school clubs operated - between control and autonomy, discipline and individual development, disadvantages for girls and freedom for boys, as well as an existence with changing challenges in three political systems.

-The book will be published at the end of 2024 in the »Hallesche Forschungen« series by the Francke Foundations.
+The book was published in mid-2025 in the »Hallesche Forschungen« series by the Francke Foundations publishing house.

 Cabinet exhibition »School clubs in the Francke Foundations (1843–1936).
 Solidarity – Rivalry – Competition« (April 2023 – April 2024)